• Skip to main content

 Week 5:

-The most important thing to remember is that this is not a test!
-The objective is to enjoy the experience of reading poems, not to add another thing to your to do list.
-In the weekly posts, I recount our family’s experience with the weekly poems, including surprises we made along the way.
+The most important thing to remember is that the challenge is not a test!
+The objective is to enjoy the experience of reading poems, not to add another tedious task to your to do list.
+In the weekly posts, I recount our family's experience with the weekly poems, including surprises we made along the way.

 Enjoy!